Eccleston, St Helens: Landmarks

 The main attraction is The Smithy Heritage Centre, a museum about the works of a local blacksmith's business and dedicated to the history of Eccleston.
 The centre is situated next to Eccleston Village Hall, which was built by Lancashire County Council to house a County Library for Eccleston, subsequently transformed into the village hall when a new library was established on Broadway.

 The former township of Eccleston (prior to the modern Civil Parish) was home to the St Helens R.F.C. rugby team (known locally as 'The Saints') and St. Helens Town AFC (St Helens non-league football side), from 1890 until stadium closure in 2010, when both teams moved from the Knowsley Road stadium to Langtree Park.
 The capacity of the Knowsley Road stadium was 19,100 (standing) with 3,000 seats in the main stand.
 The stadium also boasted a restaurant and a club official store.

 Eccleston Mere is owned by Pheasant Equities Ltd of Rainford Hall and is jointly supervised by the Pilkington Sailing Club and the Pilkington Angling Association.
 The mere was originally constructed to hold water to feed through to Pilkington's Watson Street works, but is now used solely for recreational purposes.

-Erected in 1922, the war memorial at Eccleston Lane Ends was designed by Walter Gilbert and Louis Weingartner and is Grade II* listed.
+Erected in 1922, the striking war memorial at Eccleston Lane Ends was designed by Walter Gilbert and Louis Weingartner of Martyns and is Grade II* listed.

 A bronze relief panel depicts (anti-clockwise) marching soldiers, airmen, soldiers with camels and seamen loading a naval gun.
 Thought to be unique in its dedication, the panels read: "The laurels of the sons are watered from the hearts of the mothers."

 The front face is inscribed: "To the glorious memory of all those from the West Derby Hundred of the County Palatine of Lancaster who fought and gave their lives for their King and Country in the Great War 1914-1918."